-If DTA cannot decide on your application within 30 days of the day you applied because some required proofs are missing, DTA will deny your application and send you a notice of pending denial.
-If you give DTA the missing proofs within 60 days of applying, DTA must "reopen” your case.
-DTA cannot make you start a new application.
+If DTA cannot make a decision within 30 days of the day you applied because some required proofs are missing, DTA will deny your application and send you a notice of “pending denial.”
+If you give DTA the missing proofs within 60 days of applying and you are eligible, DTA will “reopen” your case and not make you start a new application.
 See What if I am having trouble getting all the proofs, or the proofs get to DTA late?.

 Additional Policy Guidance

-- DTA cannot deny SNAP application before Day 30; must give household enough time to comply with interview and verification requirements.
+- DTA cannot deny SNAP application before Day 30; must give household enough time to comply with both interview and verification requirements.
 Ops Memo 2012-17 (April 25, 2012), DTA Transitions Quality Corner (January 2012).

-Produced by Patricia Baker, Laura Gallant, Deborah Harris, Rochelle Hahn and Victoria Negus, Massachusetts Law Reform Institute Last updated January 2013
+Produced by Patricia Baker, Victoria Negus, Laura Gallant, Deborah Harris and Rochelle Hahn, Massachusetts Law Reform Institute Last updated January 2014